BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[When aligned correctly, the light forms a complex energy circuit\]

-ANCIENT NOAIDI: \*You direct the sun\'s power wisely.
+ANCIENT THAUM: \*You direct the sun\'s power wisely.
 This knowledge is now yours.\*

 \[The light converges into a hovering sun dial artifact\]

-ANCIENT NOAIDI: \*Place this in your dwelling.
+ANCIENT THAUM: \*Place this in your dwelling.
 It will store the day\'s light and release it when needed.\*

 \[Sunlight spirals around the player, infusing them\]